sonydata/EEG_Epilepsy_Classification/README.md

 ## 🔄 Preprocessing Pipeline

-Raw `.edf` EEG signals were cleaned and segmented using the following steps:
+Raw `.edf` EEG signals were cleaned and segmented using the main following steps:

 1. Load session from .edf (via MNE)
 2. Apply bandpass filter (1–45 Hz)
 3. Resample to 250 Hz
 4. Select relevant EEG channels
-5. Segment into overlapping 5-second windows
+5. Segment into 5-second windows
 6. Normalize each epoch

 Outputs are stored as pickled DataFrames and used in all downstream models.
 Further tailored pre-processing or feature engineering is then applied based on the model used.